-The attractive points of Düsseldorf
+The attractive points of Dusseldorf

-Message from the Chairman
+Message from the Chairperson

 Messages from the Members